iterative/dvc.org/static/docs/get-started/configure.md

 ```

 See `dvc config` to get information about more configuration options and `dvc
-remote` to learn more about remotes and see other examples.
+remote` to learn more about remotes and get more examples.